landonpalmer/billboard_lyrics_analyzer/README.md

 Billboard Lyrics Analyzer

 Howdy!
-This project was just uploaded to showcase my coding skills for an internship.
+This project was just uploaded to showcase my coding skills for an internship (and is a bit overengineered for that reason).
 This project was created for my Capstone Diploma project which earned the maximum score possible (shoot me an email at landonjpalmer@gmail.com for a copy of my research paper).
 It came out better than expected, as it features the ability to access any song from the Billboard 100 Year-End Rankings from it's creation in 1951 to the most recent edition as of today (9/4/2019).
 This was made possible with the scraping library "Jsoup" and lots of "Inspect Element" in Chrome.

 The source for the lyrics is a website that permits the replication of content for non-commercial use.
 However, to avoid automatic black-listing, there are some methods to throw off auto-banning like random request time-intervals and user-agents.